ros2/design/articles/intraprocess_communication.md

 With a more centralized system, if the first `Subscription` requests its shared pointer and then releases it before the second `Subscription` takes the message, it is potentially possible to optimize the system to manage this situation without requiring any copy.
 On the other hand, the proposed implementation will immediately create one copy of the message for the `Subscription` requiring ownership.
 Even in case of using a `shared_ptr` buffer as previously described, it becomes more difficult to ensure that the other `Subscription` is not using the pointer anymore.

+#### Where are these copies performed?

+The `IntraProcessManger::do_intra_process_publish(...)` function knows whether the intra-process buffer of each `Subscription` requires ownership or not.
+For this reason it can perform the minimum number of copies required by looking at the total number of `Subscription`s and their types.
+The buffer does not perform any copy when receiving a message, but directly stores it.

+When extracting a message from the buffer, the `Subscription` can require any particular data-type.
+The intra-process buffer will perform a copy of the message whenever necessary, for example in the previously described cases where the data-type stored in the buffer is different from the callback one.

 ## Perfomance evaluation